Carbon planet: Composition

+Counter arguments

+The idea of carbon planets is controversial.
+Speculation about possible carbon planets must overcome evidence that such formations are unlikely based on measurements and models of the solar system.
+Rocky solar planetesimals contain 10 times less carbon than one would predict based on the abundance of carbon in the universe.
+This suggests that rather than simply reflecting elemental abundance, carbon grains are actively decomposed during planetesimal formation.

 Possible candidates

+Draugr, Poltergeist and Phobetor

-The pulsar PSR 1257+12 may have carbon planets that formed from the disruption of a carbon-producing star.
+The pulsar planets Draugr, Poltergeist and Phobetor may be carbon planets that formed from the disruption of a carbon-producing star.
 Carbon planets might also be located near the Galactic Center or globular clusters orbiting the galaxy, where stars have a higher carbon-to-oxygen ratio than the Sun.
 When old stars die, they spew out large quantities of carbon.
-As time passes and more and more generations of stars end, the concentration of carbon, and carbon planets, will increase.
+As time passes and more and more generations of stars end, the concentration of carbon and carbon planets, will increase.

+Janssen

-In October 2012, it was announced that 55 Cancri e showed evidence for being a carbon planet.
+In October 2012, it was announced that Janssen showed evidence for being a carbon planet.
 It has eight times the mass of Earth and twice the radius.
 Research indicates that the 3900 °F planet is "covered in graphite and diamond rather than water and granite".
-It orbits the star 55 Cancri once every 18 hours.
+It orbits the star Copernicus once every 18 hours.